Chelsea Handler, Jennifer Aniston Feud: Netflix To Cancel Talk Show As Stars Boycott Comedian?

 A source tells the outlet that Aniston quickly started to distance herself from Chelsea Handler after learning about the supposed news that her former best friend had not been loyal to her.

-As a talk-show host, booking guests seems to have become quite the struggle for the outspoken Hollywood star since Jennifer is known to be friends with some of the biggest stars in the world, including Ellen Degeneres, George Clooney, amongst others.
+As a talk show host, booking guests seems to have become quite the struggle for the outspoken Hollywood star since Jennifer is known to be friends with some of the biggest stars in the world, including Ellen Degeneres, George Clooney, amongst others.

-It doesn’t look as if Aniston and Chelsea Handler will overcome their differences since the Friends star is greatly under the impression that the woman she once called a close friend had been dishing the actress’ private life to other people.
+It doesn’t look as if Aniston and Chelsea Handler will overcome their differences since the Friends star is greatly under the impression that the woman she once called a close friend had been dishing the actress’s private life to other people.

-And to make matters worse, the talk-show, titled Chelsea, has not been doing so well on Netflix, according to insiders.
+And to make matters worse, the talk show, titled Chelsea, has not been doing so well on Netflix, according to insiders.

 Now that it’s becoming harder to book guests due Chelsea Handler’s feud with Jen-An, sources stress that execs over at the streaming company could very well want to get rid of the 42-year-old for good.

-It’s noted that Chelsea Handler had signed a seven-year $10 million deal to move over from the E!
+It’s noted that Chelsea Handler had signed a seven-year, $10 million deal to move over from the E!
 Network to Netflix, but things have proven themselves to be rather challenging as of late for the funny woman, who hasn’t been on good terms with some of her closest pals lately.

 It’s further mentioned that upon analytic research, shows from the likes of Stephen Colbert and John Oliver are doing much better in numbers than Chelsea Handler, and with the Hollywood drama concerning Aniston, it seems like a no-brainer to get rid of the comedian.